LieART -- A Mathematica Application for Lie Algebras and Representation Theory: Theoretical Background and Implementation

 With the same set of Weyl group generators, defined by the roots used, every vector is uniquely associated with only one orbit.
 In turn every element of an orbit allows us to generate the entire orbit by reflecting at the hyperplanes defined by the roots.
 The hyperplanes divide the space into so-called \emph{Weyl chambers}.
 An orbit has no more than one distinct element in every chamber and the Weyl group permutes the chambers.
-The so-called \emph{dominant chamber} has elements with only positive coordinates in the $\omega$-basis, which serves us as a definite element for the orbits associated with them.
+The so-called \emph{dominant chamber} has elements with only positive coordinates in the $\omega$-basis, which serves as a definite element for the orbits associated with them.
 The test function \com{DominantQ[\args{weightOrRoot}]} gives \com{True} if \args{weightOrRoot} is in the dominant chamber and \com{False} otherwise.
-The dominant root of \outref{out:A4RootOrbit} in the $\omega$-basis is \begin{mathin} OmegaBasis[Select[\%, DominantQ]] \end{mathin} \begin{mathout} $\left\{\rootomega{1, 0, 0 ,1}\right\}$ \end{mathout} (Roots and weights in the $\omega$-basis are displayed with framed boxes following the notation of most textbooks.)
-If an orbit is created by LieART it is saved as a \com{DownValue} of \com{Orbit} associated with its dominant root or weight.
+The dominant root of \outref{out:A4RootOrbit} in the $\omega$-basis is \begin{mathin} OmegaBasis[Select[\%, DominantQ]] \end{mathin} \begin{mathout} $\left\{\rootomega{1, 0, 0 ,1}\right\}$ \end{mathout} If an orbit is created by LieART it is saved as a \com{DownValue} of \com{Orbit} associated with its dominant root or weight.
 Whenever an orbit of a non-dominant weight or root is needed, LieART first seeks the \com{DownValue}s of \com{Orbit} for the weight or root, to see if the orbit has already been generated.
 Reusing computed orbits saves CPU time especially for Lie algebras other than \A{n} and the described procedure avoids saving the same orbit multiple times as \com{DownValue} involving different roots or weights.

 The size of the orbit, i.e., its numbers of elements, denoted by $\left|O(x)\right|$, is implemented as the function \com{DimOrbit[\args{weightOrRoot},\args{simpleroots}]} or \com{DimOrbit[\args{weightOrRoot}]} if all simple roots of the associated Lie algebras should be used.
 The size of the orbit in \outref{out:A4RootOrbit} is \begin{mathin} DimOrbit[First[OrthogonalSimpleRoots[A4]]] \end{mathin} \begin{mathout} 20 \end{mathout}